nmmsv/cse185-spring18-week3/CSE185_Week3_PartI.md

 # Week 4: Where do all these reference sequences come from, anyway? (part 1)
-Skills covered: contig assembly, scaffolding, assembly evaluation, plotting, tool installation
+Skills covered: contig assembly, scaffolding, assembly evaluation, plotting

 Today, you will assemble next generation sequencing reads into a complete genome.
 On Thursday, you will compare your genome to that of closely related species, and evaluate it against the published